G7® Grayscale Compliance:

 G7® Colorspace Compliance:

-G7 Colorspace level is also further divided into two separate purposes, Printing or Proofing.
+- G7 Colorspace level is also further divided into two separate purposes, Press or Proofing.
 There are slightly more stringent requirements (tolerances) for proofing.